Subscribe and Save 35% on First Subscription | Code: PET35

 Next to CBD's health benefits, which help with everything from anxiety to general wellness, the other most popular thing about CBD is its relatively low ability to cause side effects.
 All types of CBD including full spectrum, broad spectrum and isolate are well tolerated, with most people and pets experiencing no side effects from it.

-Side effects common to most medications, such as nausea and tiredness have been noted when first starting CBD or when too large of a dosage was taken.
+Side effects common to most medications, such as nausea and tiredness, have been noted when first starting CBD or when too large of a dosage was taken.

 The one side effect that should be acknowledged for any type of CBD product to their ability to interact with medications that are metabolized in the liver.
 This is because when a cannabinoid is metabolized, it can temporarily affect the activity of the enzyme.
 When a cannabinoid does this, the speed at which the enzyme breaks down other compounds can change, altering the compound's potency.

-Like full spectrum, this interaction can to happen with broad spectrum CBD.
+Like full spectrum, this interaction can happen with broad spectrum CBD.
 However, there may be a difference since THC is absent from broad spectrum CBD, and THC is known to affect the same enzymes.
 At first, this might point to broad spectrum CBD being the smarter choice.
 However, some researchers think keeping THC in during the extraction process is the best bet, with some suggesting that the trace amounts of THC in full spectrum aren't enough even.

 What Form Of CBD Is Most Effective?